akhansen/fink-octave-scripts/Readme.md

 * **octave-forge-prerm**:  Template for the post-install Octave script **octave-forge-prerm**, which removes the package's entry from global Octave package database.

+* **oct-cc** and **oct-cxx**:  Fink's Octave packages encode "oct-cc" and "oct-cxx" as the names of the compilers for Octave to use, because the proper compiler changes around a lot between OS X versions (and sometimes even within an OS X version).
+These scripts select the proper Fink compiler wrapper for the running OS.

 ## Usage:

 These scripts should be used in a .info file as follows: